 “Good.
 Now, shut up and listen to me very carefully.”
-Abby’s eyes grew wide and Gloriana leaned in close, staring the warrior dead in the eye, as serious as the grave.
+The warrior’s eyes grew wide and Gloriana leaned close, as serious as the grave.
 For all her physical presence and prowess, Abby seemed somehow reduced in stature next to the golden-haired woman.

 “Do you understand?”
 Gloriana asked.
 Chastened, Abby nodded again.
-Gloriana stepped back, and her expression softened.
+The oracle stepped back, and her expression softened.
 “Come.”
 The oracle took the warrior by the arm in friendly support.
 The two women approached the others.

 “Xin-Shalast,” Rahab remarked, gazing at the wall carving.
 “Interesting.”
 The others turned to regard the artwork.